Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): A comparison of the five strategies

-The five strategies differ in the scientific questions to answer and therefore incorporate intercurrent events differently.
-The treatment policy strategy considers the effect on primary outcomes with intercurrent events as natural.
-Because the intercurrent events are considered as a part of treatment conditions, any difference in the hazards of intercurrent events between the treated and control groups is reflected by the difference in the assignment of the treatment policy.
-The composite variable strategy considers a composite of the primary outcome and intercurrent events.
-The while on treatment strategy estimand quantifies the total effect on the cumulative incidence of primary outcome events, which is contributed by two sources: one is the effect of changing the hazard of primary outcome events, and the other is the effect of changing the hazard of intercurrent events.
+The five strategies differ in the scientific questions to answer and, therefore, incorporate intercurrent events differently.
+The treatment policy strategy considers the effect on primary outcome events with intercurrent events as natural.
+Because the intercurrent event is considered part of the treatment condition, any difference in the hazards of intercurrent events between the treatment groups reflects the effect of the treatment policy.
+The composite variable strategy considers a composite of the primary outcome event and intercurrent event.
+The while on treatment strategy estimand quantifies the total effect on the cumulative incidence of the primary outcome event, which is contributed by two sources: one is the effect of changing the hazard of primary outcome events, and the other is the effect of changing the hazard of intercurrent events.
 The first source is also quantified by the hypothetical strategy estimand $\tau^{\text{hp,I}}(t)$.
-Finally, the principal stratum strategy considers a subpopulation defined by the potential intercurrent events, where intercurrent events would not occur under both treatment conditions.
+The principal stratum strategy considers a subpopulation defined by potential intercurrent events, typically where such events would not occur under either treatment condition.

+In general, the hypothetical strategy and principal stratum strategy target some direct effects, while other strategies target some total effects.
+Identifying direct effects requires stronger assumptions, such as sequential ignorability or principal ignorability.
+Under the multi-state model, let the original status, intercurrent events status, and primary outcome events status be three compartments.
+Then $\mu_w^{\text{cv}}(t)$ is the probability of being in either state of intercurrent events or primary outcome events under treatment condition $w$, whereas $\mu_w^{\text{wo}}(t)$ is the probability of being in the state of primary outcome events developed directly following the initial status \citep{buhler2023multistate}.
+If the data follow the semi-competing risks structure, $\mu_w^{\text{tp}}(t)$ represents the probability of being in the state of primary outcome events, regardless of whether intercurrent events occur before the primary outcome events.

 We further illustrate the difference between these strategies with a simple example.